SpaceVim/SpaceVim/docs/documentation.md

 | quickfix list       | **yes** | **yes** | no      | **yes** | **yes** |
 | resume windows      | **yes** | **yes** | no      | no      | no      |

-all source marked as `no` will roll back to unite extension.

 **Key bindings within fuzzy finder buffer**

 | key bindings          | Mode   | description                               |